LunarG/gfxreconstruct/USAGE_desktop_D3D12.md

 The GFXReconstruct capture process for AGS also leans on DLL substitution for interception.
 When an application loads amd_ags_x64.dll, it loads a proxy version provided by GFXReconstruct instead.
 From that point on, GFXReconstruct can record AGS function calls, process them, and call into the real AGS runtime.

-This is supported for AGS version 6.0.1.
+This is supported for AGS versions 6.0 - 6.2.0.
+Versions 5.x or older are not supported.
+Only x64 applications are supported.

 ### How to Capture AGS